Gayathri-0809/Gayathri-0809/README.md

 ### 🌸 Fun Vibes
 - 💖 I believe in building powerful tools with soft energy
-- 💸 On a journey to freelance success (₹20L in 6 months goal!)
+- 💸 On a journey to freelance success
-- 🎥 YouTube coming soon with animated chaos, career glow-ups & real talk

 ---